Karaka-Management/Karaka/Developer-Guide/datastorage/database/datamapper.md

 The `mapper` contains the class name of the mapper responsible for the many models that belong to this model.
 The `table` contains the name of the table where the relations are defined (this can be the same table as the source model or a relation table).
 If a model is only in relation with one other model this relation can be defined in the same table as the model and this `table` field can be `null`.
 The `dst` field contains the name of field where the primary key of the destination is defined.
 The `src` field is only required for models which have a relation table.
 This field contains the name of the field where the primary key of the source model is defined.

-A one to many relation would look like the following:
+A many to one or one to one relation would look like the following:

 ```php
 protected static $hasMany = [